When is the next green and amber list update announcement?

 Holidays have resumed under a traffic light system, with destinations graded as red, amber or green according to the level of risk of travellers reimporting Covid-19 infections.

-The “green list” was first revealed on 7 May, and was subsequently reshuffled on 3 June, which removed Portugal.
+The “green list” was first revealed on 7 May, and the latest update was announced on 14 July.

-The latest green list review on 24 June added Malta, Madeira and the Balearics in Europe, alongside a host of Caribbean islands.

 But when will more countries be added to the list, and how often will it be updated?